Generic Name: Magnesium Sulfate heptahydrate

 Magnesium prevents or controls convulsions by blocking neuromuscular transmission and decreasing the amount of acetylcholine liberated at the end plate by the motor nerve impulse.
-Magnesium is said to have a depressant effect on the central nervous system, but it does not adversely affect the mother, fetus or neonate when used as directed in eclampsia or pre-eclampsia.
-Normal plasma magnesium levels range from 1.5 to 2.5 or 3.0 mEq/liter.
+Magnesium is said to have a depressant effect on the central nervous system (CNS), but it does not adversely affect the woman, fetus or neonate when used as directed in eclampsia or pre-eclampsia.
+Normal plasma magnesium levels range from 1.5 to 2.5 mEq/liter.

 Magnesium acts peripherally to produce vasodilation.
 With low doses only flushing and sweating occur, but larger doses cause lowering of blood pressure.
 The central and peripheral effects of magnesium poisoning are antagonized to some extent by intravenous administration of calcium.

 With intravenous administration the onset of anticonvulsant action is immediate and lasts about 30 minutes.
 Following intramuscular administration the onset of action occurs in about one hour and persists for three to four hours.
-Effective anticonvulsant serum levels range from 2.5 or 3.0 to 7.5 mEq/liter.
-Magnesium is excreted solely by the kidney at a rate proportional to the plasma concentration and glomerular filtration.
+Effective anticonvulsant serum levels range from 2.5 to 7.5 mEq/liter.
+Magnesium is excreted solely by the kidneys at a rate proportional to the plasma concentration and glomerular filtration.

 Indications and Usage for Magnesium Sulfate

-In total parenteral nutrition, Magnesium Sulfate may be added to the nutrient admixture to correct or prevent hypomagnesemia which can arise during the course of therapy.
+In total parenteral nutrition (TPN), Magnesium Sulfate may be added to the nutrient admixture to correct or prevent hypomagnesemia which can arise during the course of therapy.

 Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum at greater than 4 to 5 mcg/kg/day accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.

 Because magnesium is removed from the body solely by the kidneys, the drug should be used with caution in patients with renal impairment.
-Urine output should be maintained at a level of 100 mL every four hours.
+Urine output should be maintained at a level of 100 mL or more during the four hours preceding each dose.
 Monitoring serum magnesium levels and the patient’s clinical status is essential to avoid the consequences of overdosage in toxemia.
 Clinical indications of a safe dosage regimen include the presence of the patellar reflex (knee jerk) and absence of respiratory depression (approximately 16 breaths or more/minute).
-Serum magnesium levels usually sufficient to control convulsions range from 3 to 6 mg/100 mL (2.5 to 5.0 mEq/liter).
+When repeated doses of the drug are given parenterally, knee jerk reflexes should be tested before each dose and if they are absent, no additional magnesium should be given until they return.
+Serum magnesium levels usually sufficient to control convulsions range from 3 to 6 mg/100 mL (2.5 to 5 mEq/liter).
 The strength of the deep tendon reflexes begins to diminish when magnesium levels exceed 4 mEq/liter.
 Reflexes may be absent at 10 mEq magnesium/liter, where respiratory paralysis is a potential hazard.
 An injectable calcium salt should be immediately available to counteract the potential hazards of magnesium intoxication in eclampsia.

 50% Magnesium Sulfate Injection, USP must be diluted to a concentration of 20% or less prior to I.V. infusion.
 Rate of administration should be slow and cautious, to avoid producing hypermagnesemia.
 The 50% solution also should be diluted to 20% or less for intramuscular injection in infants and children.

-When administered by continuous intravenous infusion (especially for more than 24 hours preceding delivery) to control convulsions in toxemic mothers, the newborn may show signs of magnesium toxicity, including neuromuscular or respiratory depression.
-See OVERDOSAGE.
+When administered by continuous intravenous infusion (especially for more than 24 hours preceding delivery) to control convulsions in a toxemic woman, the newborn may show signs of magnesium toxicity, including neuromuscular or respiratory depression (See OVERDOSAGE).